ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

- the  state,  are  not  appointed by the governor or are appointed by the governor specifically upon the recommendation of the local government or governments; (b) a not-for-profit corporation, OTHER THAN A FIRE  CORPO- RATION,  STATEWIDE  ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFICIALS, OR BUSINESS IMPROVEMENT DISTRICT,  affiliated  with,  sponsored  by,  or created  by  a  county,  city,  town  or village government; (c) a local industrial developmental agency or authority or other local public bene- fit corporation; (d) an affiliate of such local authority;  [or]  (e)  a land  bank  corporation  created pursuant to article sixteen of the not- for-profit corporation law; OR (F) A NOT-FOR-PROFIT  CORPORATION,  OTHER THAN A FIRE CORPORATION OR STATEWIDE ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL  OFFICIALS,  OR BUSINESS IMPROVEMENT DISTRICT, THAT (I) HAS ISSUED OR HAS THE AUTHORITY TO ISSUE TAX EXEMPT DEBT OR (II) PROVIDES STATE  OR MUNICIPAL  TAX  EXEMPTIONS THROUGH ITS PARTICIPATION IN A PROJECT UNDER- TAKEN IN FURTHERANCE OF ITS PURPOSES.
+ the  state,  are  not  appointed by the governor or are appointed by the governor specifically upon the recommendation of the local government or governments; (b) a not-for-profit corporation, OTHER THAN A FIRE  CORPO- RATION, A PUBLIC GROUP SELF-INSURER REGULATED UNDER THE WORKERS' COMPEN- SATION  LAW,  STATEWIDE  ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFI- CIALS, OR BUSINESS IMPROVEMENT DISTRICT, affiliated with, sponsored  by, or  created  by  a county, city, town or village government; (c) a local industrial developmental agency or authority or other local public bene- fit corporation; (d) an affiliate of such local authority;  [or]  (e)  a land  bank  corporation  created pursuant to article sixteen of the not- for-profit corporation law; OR (F) A NOT-FOR-PROFIT  CORPORATION,  OTHER THAN A FIRE CORPORATION, A PUBLIC GROUP SELF-INSURER REGULATED UNDER THE WORKERS'  COMPENSATION LAW OR STATEWIDE ASSOCIATION OF LOCAL GOVERNMENTS OR LOCAL OFFICIALS, OR  BUSINESS  IMPROVEMENT  DISTRICT,  THAT  (I)  HAS ISSUED  OR  HAS  THE AUTHORITY TO ISSUE TAX EXEMPT DEBT OR (II) PROVIDES STATE OR MUNICIPAL TAX EXEMPTIONS THROUGH ITS PARTICIPATION IN A PROJECT UNDERTAKEN IN FURTHERANCE OF ITS PURPOSES.
   FOR THE PURPOSES OF PARAGRAPH (B) OF THE  OPENING  PARAGRAPH  OF  THIS SUBDIVISION,  "AFFILIATED  WITH,  SPONSORED  BY, OR CREATED BY A COUNTY, CITY, TOWN OR VILLAGE GOVERNMENT" SHALL ALSO INCLUDE, BUT NOT BE LIMITED